Here’s a handy guide to citing materials in physical archives . . .

 Writers sometimes cause confusion by failing to make the elements in their writing parallel . . .

 In our editing, we often note that writers misuse titles in three key ways . . .

-Did you know that there is an entire category of material that you do not reproduce when quoting a source?
-Learn more . . .
+There is an entire category of material that you do not reproduce . . .

 Claire Kerhwald Cook notes that when however means “but” or “in spite of that,” the term “should follow the element that contrasts with something previously stated” . . .